tristantao/mvp2/payload.md

 ```

 <h5>MainScreen -> Data -> Test -> Manipulate -> AddingVar</h5>
-######Must have applied GLM or Random Forest First AND variables must be applied in Train (Whoa there, what do you want to add variables too?
-Also are you sure you've done this for the Train data as well?)
 We've already given you the variables we brainstormed but try to do a few yourself.
 Just remember to add the variables to BOTH of the datasets!
 Here's the code for the Test data variables.
 ```R
 testData["Child"] <- NA